slugbyte/www.slugbyte.com/src/components/blog/for-the-lulz/index.md

 * [cmatrix](https://www.asty.org/cmatrix/) is a visualization of falling green ascii, that resembles The Matrix.

-* Run `telnet towel.blinkenlights.nl` to watch and ascii implementation of Star Wars.
+* Run `telnet towel.blinkenlights.nl` to watch an ascii implementation of Star Wars.

 ## Misc Tools
 * [espeak](http://espeak.sourceforge.net/) makes your computer talk like a robot.